Header Banner

-Apple Notes may not have all the bells and whistles that a more powerful word processor like Apple Pages has, but this simple text editor continues to gain helpful new features that make it more than just a basic note-taking app.
-One of these updates finally gives you the ability to highlight text and change font colors, adding yet another way to make important details stand out.
+Apple Notes may not have all the bells and whistles that a more powerful word processor like Apple Pages has, but this simple text editor has plenty of helpful features that make it more than just a basic note-taking app.
+One of these features gives you the ability to highlight text and change font colors, giving you another way to make important details stand out.

-This new feature is included on iOS 18, iPadOS 18, and macOS Sequoia 15, all released on Sept.
-16. Highlighting in Notes is not yet compatible with the iCloud.com version of the app.
-That means you won't even be able to see highlighted notes on iCloud.com (so don't freak out if some of your notes aren't appearing in the web app).
+To highlight text in your notes, your iPhone, iPad, or Mac needs to be running at least iOS 18, iPadOS 18, or macOS Sequoia 15, respectively.
+Highlighting in Notes is not yet compatible with the iCloud.com version of the app.
+That means you won't even be able to see highlighted notes on iCloud.com (so don't freak out if some of your highlights aren't appearing in the web app).

-While those older tricks still work, Apple Notes now has an official tool on iOS and iPadOS 18 to not only add highlights to text but also change the highlighted text's color itself.
+Apple Notes' official tool not only adds highlights to text but also changes the highlighted text's color itself.
 Currently, there is no way to change the font color without also adding highlighting, nor is it possible to add highlighting without also changing the font color.

 To start, select the text you want to highlight, then tap the Format (Aa) button in the toolbar.
-On the right side, you'll see a colored dot.
+In the formatting tools, you'll see a colored dot next to a pencil.
 Tap that to pick a color and highlight the selected text.
 There are only five colors to choose from:

 • Purple